 Palm Desert Aquatic Center

-Locals and travelers alike can enjoy the affordable watery oasis at Palm Desert Aquatic Center.
+Locals and travelers alike enjoy the affordable watery oasis at Palm Desert Aquatic Center.
 There’s a zero-depth pool and splash playground for little ones, waterslides and high dive boards for bigger kids, and lap lanes for parents wanting to stay in shape during their Palm Springs vacation.

 Horse sculptures by Artist Ricardo Breceda in Borrego Springs, California (Photo credit: Colleen Lanin)